 The teachers, school personnel and administrators would like to welcome you to Forsyth High School.
 It is our hope that you will enjoy this school year and will take advantage of the opportunities that exist here.
-We hope you will always be conscious of its traditions and requirements.
+Forsyth High School has a longstanding tradition of producing graduates who are prepared for all walks of life.
+We hope you will be proud and conscious of this tradition and strive to meet the same expectations and requirements as prior graduates.
 We have the reputation of being one of the finest schools in the area.
-You, the students, have the opportunity to attain an excellent high school education.
-If you will only take advantage of this opportunity, you will receive the quality education we are striving to offer.
-Remember, the school will be whatever you make it.
-Let us always have the spirit to do the thing, which will make it outstanding.
-All things considered, it is the student that is most influential in deterring the kind of year he/she has.
+You, the student, have the opportunity to attain an excellent high school education.
+Remember, this education will only be as valuable as the effort you put into it.
+It is the student that is most influential in deterring the kind of year he/she has.